 Dr. Herb Ward: Professor of Biblical Studies Covenant College: Herb’s teaching is: the Theology of evangelism/missions using Dr. Christopher Wright‘s book as a text book: “The Mission of God’s People: A Biblical Theology of the Church’s Mission“.
 Purchase this book and read it prior to the training.
 Charlie’s teaching is on Thursday.

 Bill Adams: Chief Evangelist & Overseer of Sports Fan Outreach Int’l.
 Bill’s teaching is: “Living the life of the evangelist: establishing spiritual disciplines to be a fruitful evangelist.”
-Bill’s teaching is on Friday.
+Bill’s teaching is on Friday morning.

 Dr. John Carrick: Former professor of homiletics at Greenville Presbyterian Theological Seminary, and author of “The Imperative of Preaching: A Theology of Sacred Rhetoric” is teaching homiletics entitled: ‘Preaching the Text of the Word of God’.